 \section{Conclusion}

-UAVs play a critical role in wildfire monitoring, where minimizing the AoI through efficient data collection and flight control is essential for timely disaster response.
-However, Deep Reinforcement Learning (DRL) methods often suffer from simulation-to-reality gaps and high computational demands, limiting their practicality in urgent scenarios.
-To address these challenges, this paper introduces FRSICL—a novel LLM-enabled ICL framework that dynamically optimizes UAV velocity and data collection scheduling using natural language task descriptions.
-By leveraging pre-trained knowledge and environmental feedback, FRSICL eliminates the retraining bottlenecks associated with DRL and enables online, adaptive decision-making.
-Simulation results show that FRSICL significantly reduces AoI compared to PPO and nearest-neighbor baselines while maintaining stable velocity control.
-Future work will focus on real-world validation using UAV platforms and extending the framework to support coordinated operation in multi-UAV swarms.
+UAVs play a critical role in wildfire monitoring, where minimizing AoI through efficient data collection and flight control is essential for timely disaster relief.
+However, DRL methods often suffer from gaps in simulation and high computational requirements, limiting their practicality in urgent scenarios.
+To overcome these challenges, this paper presents FRSICL a novel LLM-powered ICL framework that dynamically optimizes UAV velocity and data collection schedule based on natural language task descriptions.
+By utilizing pre-trained knowledge and environmental feedback, FRSICL eliminates the retraining bottlenecks associated with DRL and enables adaptive online decision making.
+Simulation results show that FRSICL significantly reduces AoI compared to PPO, BCD and nearest-neighbor baselines while ensuring stable velocity control.
+Future research will explore the extension to collaborative data collection schedules and velocities control strategies for multiple UAVs to further minimize the average AoI.